-Under the scheme, which commences at the end of September, a typical homeowner in England* can access a grant of up to £5,000 towards the cost of a specified list of energy efficiency improvements to their home including the installation of double glazed windows, new cavity wall insulation or the installation of new low carbon energy sources like solar panels.
+Under the scheme, which launched at the start of October, a typical homeowner in England* can access a grant of up to £5,000 towards the cost of a specified list of energy efficiency improvements to their home including the installation of double glazed windows, new cavity wall insulation or the installation of new low carbon energy sources like solar panels.

 Investments such as these will pay for themselves in time with the Treasury estimating that some or a combination of these measures might save a typical household as much as £600 per year in energy bills through lower heating costs, while helping to save the planet as well.
 What’s not to like?

 Well, here at The Co-op Credit Union, we understand that not everyone has a spare £5,000 sitting around to top up the Government grant with the remaining balance required to get the work done.
 Only those qualifying as low income – defined as those in receipt of a list of state benefits, including Universal Credit and Job Seekers’ Allowance – can access support of 100% of the improvement costs to a maximum value of £10,000.

 But never fear – the credit union is here!